AndiRen/X-Defender/Readme.md

 ---
 Instructions for Download

-This repository houses the zip file which contains the .exe file and its dependencies.
+1. Click on the link for the zip file folder.
-The zip file doesn't display on the GitHub file display window.
+   Note - The zip file doesn't display its contents on the GitHub file display window.
-To download and play the game, either click the "download" button, or click the "View raw" link.
+2. To download the game, either click the "download" button, or click the "View raw" link.
-This will download the zip file to your computer
+3. Unzip and enjoy!

 ---
 *NOTE*